scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - `validity` field: Defines the validity period of the certificate.

   - **SCION constraints**: All certificates MUST have a well-defined expiration date.
+GeneralizedTime value 99991231235959Z MUST not be used.
   - **Additional conditions and remarks**: SCION recommends a specific maximum validity period for each type of certificate.
 For details, see [](#formal).
 SCION implementations SHOULD adopt these values.

 - `subject` field: Defines the entity that owns the certificate.